auom-eisiad/11-E-Commerce-Back-End/README.md

 ## Usage

 To use, you will need Insomnia or any application related to it to view how this project works.

-You can also review it in the walkthrough link provided at the top to view how it works.
+[Connect DB and Product](https://drive.google.com/file/d/1u5_dpxlBH_mal1__E7-BoEXQCwWlV76n/view): Here I demostrate how to connect into the database and how to GET all products, GET one product, POST a new product, PUT the updated product, and DELETE the new product.

+[Catergory](https://drive.google.com/file/d/1YfK0CO4-f65rk1iDXO_OtXtNoWjqOgqo/view): Here I demostrate how to GET all categories, GET one category, POST a new category, PUT the updated category, and DELETE the new category.

+[Tag](https://drive.google.com/file/d/1HbJYDobmKw3f8qvxSw0XVuvg-1iJ3eZB/view): Here I demostrate how to GET all tags, GET one tag, POST a new tag, PUT the updated tag, and DELETE the new tag.

 ## Credits